 Also known as Ngu Mountain, Hon Mo, or Bang Mountain, Mount Bgu Binh is a 103-meter high formation only four kilometers south of Hue city.
 The mountain represents the best of what natural wonders Hue has to offer, as you can view many of the iconic and scenic areas of the city after just a short hike up the mountain.
 It’s said that watching the sunset or sunrise from the mountain can be a satisfying and fulfilling experience that is hard to beat!
 If you’re traveling to the area during the Lunar New Year you’ll notice many of the locals climbing the mountain for luck!

 Placed in the Mieu Yard, these nine cauldrons represent King Minh Mang’s wish for everlasting peace and prosperity for Vietnam during the Nguyen dynasty.
 Each of the cauldrons is named after an official king and are decorated with famous landscapes and specialities of Vietnam.
 There are over 150 patterns total to be found on the cauldrons; try to see if you can identify them all!

 Hue is a city that holds much of Vietnam’s most important historical sights and landmarks.
 Many travel to this unique and exciting city in hopes of experiencing something worthwhile and exciting, and few ever leave disappointed!
 With so much to see, so many areas to discover, and such great food to feast on, there’s almost never a dull moment in this authentically Vietnamese city!

-And after visiting Hue, don’t miss the charming neighbour city of Hoi An.
+And after reading our article about the best things to do in Hue, Vietnam, don’t miss our blog post about the charming neighbour city of Hoi An.
 More info here: Things to do in Hoi An Vietnam.